Ford F53 Motorhome Ride Quality: Improve Your Harsh Ride with Shocks &

 What's Going On

-This is a common issue, and here's the scoop.
+You're absolutely right to be concerned about your F53's bone-jarring ride quality — that harsh, uncomfortable driving experience isn't just annoying, it's actually damaging your motorhome and wearing you out.
 Your Ford F53 chassis ride can be dramatically improved by upgrading to quality gas shocks (correct part for your model - verify with dealer), optimizing tire pressure, and adding a front anti-sway bar.
 The factory shocks are often inadequate for heavy motorhomes, and newer F53 chassis may have stiffer spring rates contributing to the harsh ride.

 Why This Happens